Polaron residue and spatial structure in a Fermi gas: Conclusion

 \section{Conclusion}

-The fermionic polaron, composed of an impurity particle dressed by the particle-hole excitations of a Fermi sea close to a broad or narrow Feshbach resonance with zero-range interaction, is a spatially extended object: The density perturbation induced by the impurity in the Fermi gas asymptotically decays as the inverse quartic distance, with a spatially modulated component reminiscent of the Friedel oscillations.
+The Fermi polaron, composed of an impurity particle dressed by the particle-hole excitations of a Fermi sea close to a broad or narrow Feshbach resonance with zero-range interaction, is a spatially extended object: The density perturbation induced by the impurity in the Fermi gas asymptotically decays as the inverse quartic distance, with a spatially modulated component reminiscent of the Friedel oscillations.
 In the weakly attractive limit, $\kf a\to 0^-$ with $|a| R_*$ fixed, where systematic analytical results are obtained, this density perturbation reaches its asymptotic regime over distances diverging as $1/(\kf^2 |a|)$ and exhibits at intermediate distances a rich multiscale structure.
-This may have important consequences on the interaction between polarons \cite{interpol}.
+This may have important consequences on the interaction between polarons \cite{interpol}: A polaron should indeed be sensitive to the deformation of the underlying fermionic density profile induced by another polaron, since the impurity forming the polaron is coupled to that fermionic density.
+The long-range nature of $G(\xx)-1$ suggests that the resulting interaction may be also long range.

 \acknowledgments We acknowledge financial support from the ERC Project FERLODIM N.228177.
 C. Trefzger acknowledges support from a Marie Curie Intra European grant INTERPOL N.298449 within the 7th European Community Framework Programme.